-Born Sabrina Garcia in Lancaster, Pennsylvania, on December 23, 1996…Daughter of Jose and Joelle Garcia…Has one younger sister, Izabel…Lists hanging out with friends and eating as her hobbies, Bruno Mars as her favorite musical entertainer, the Seattle Seahawks as her favorite professional sports team and Tim Howard as her favorite athlete…Says seafood and steak is her favorite food, “The Travelers Gift” is her favorite book, “Friends” is her favorite television show, “Stick It” is her favorite movie, Channing Tatum is her favorite actor, Jennifer Lawrence is her favorite actress and anywhere tropical is her favorite place to visit...Majoring in health and human development.
+Born Sabrina Garcia in Lancaster, Pennsylvania, on December 23, 1996…Daughter of Jose and Joelle Garcia…Has one younger sister, Izabel…Lists hanging out with friends and eating as her hobbies, Bruno Mars as her favorite musical entertainer, the Seattle Seahawks as her favorite professional sports team and Tim Howard as her favorite athlete…Says seafood and steak is her favorite food, “The Travelers Gift” is her favorite book, “Friends” is her favorite television show, “Stick It” is her favorite movie, Channing Tatum is her favorite actor, Jennifer Lawrence is her favorite actress and anywhere tropical is her favorite place to visit...Majoring in human development and family studies.

 Why Penn State?